 Detained In Dubai And Why You Need A Lawyer For It

 Although not all legal battles need the assistance of a lawyer, for many situations where a legal dispute is involved, such as when you find yourself detained in UAE airport, it can get quite risky if you go for it all by yourself.

 Since lawyers are necessary in court cases, you can expect that your opponent is working with a seasoned lawyer as well.
 Surely, you don’t want to engage in mediation with someone who knows the law well.
-The worse thing that can happen is if things go against you and you find yourself in the courtroom without a lawyer and without any legal knowledge.
+The worst thing that can happen is if things go against you and you find yourself in the UAE Court without a lawyer and any legal knowledge.
 If this happens, you have very slim chances of winning the legal battle.